 The data subject has the right to ask the ADMINISTRATOR to correct their personal data when there is a discrepancy and/or change, as well as to fill in the incomplete personal data.

 11.1.
 The data subject has the right to request the ADMINISTRATOR to delete the personal data related to them, except where through a legislative instrument (laws and/or regulations) of national or European law there is an obligation to store said personal data.

 11.4.
-The data subject has the ability to refuse to receive future information emails by automatically unsubscribing (URL) each time he receives an email from the ADMINISTRATOR.
+The data subject has the ability to refuse to receive future information emails by automatically unsubscribing (URL) each time when receives an email from the ADMINISTRATOR.

 12.1.
 The data subject has the right to enforce on the ADMINISTRATOR a restriction on data processing and there is no legal obligation for the ADMINISTRATOR to process the data of the data subject or any other legitimate interest of the ADMINISTRATOR when one of the following hypotheses exists:

-(c) the ADMINISTRATOR no longer needs the personal data for the purposes of processing, but the data subject requires them to establish, exercise or defend legal claims;
+(c) the ADMINISTRATOR no longer needs the personal data for the purposes of the processing, but the data subject requires them to establish, exercise or defend legal claims.